SomeBlackMagic/salt-bundle/docs/file-formats.md

 ### File Naming

 - Use lowercase
-- Use hyphens for readability: `.saltbundle.yaml`, `salt-bundle.lock`
+- Use hyphens for readability: `.saltbundle.yaml`, `.salt-dependencies.lock`

 ### Line Length